Chandramauli Kumar Prasad: Career

-He served as the Chairman of the Bihar State Judicial Academy and Member of the Advisory Board to consider the cases of detention under preventive law of the States of Madhya Pradesh and Bihar.
+He served as the Chairman of the Bihar State Judicial Academy and a Member of the advisory board to consider the cases of detention under preventive law of the States of Madhya Pradesh and Bihar.

-He is an experienced arbitrator who has done a large number of arbitrations, including international arbitration under BIT, involving individual companies, public sector companies, foreign country and companies and Govt. of India.
+He is an experienced arbitrator who has done a large number of arbitrations, including international arbitration under BIT, involving individual companies, public sector companies, foreign countries and companies, and Govt. of India.

 Publications

-Prasad is the revising author of the 22nd edition of legal classic Ratanlal and Dhirajlal – Code of Criminal Procedure along with Advocate Namit Saxena.
+Prasad is the revising author of the 22nd edition of the legal classic Ratanlal and Dhirajlal – Code of Criminal Procedure along with Advocate Namit Saxena.

 He is also the revising author of the 19th edition of Mulla – Code of Civil Procedure along with Justice Deepak Verma and Advocate Namit Saxena.
-Both books have been published by reputed publisher Lexis Nexis India.
+Reputed publisher Lexis Nexis India has published both books.

 Notable judgments and opinions

-As champion of civil liberty, in Arnesh Kumar v.
+As a champion of civil liberty, in Arnesh Kumar v.
 State of Bihar [(2014) 8 SCC 273], Prasad gave a landmark ruling and very strongly pointed out the blatant misuse of the Sec.498A of IPC in India.
-Prasad held that no arrest should be made only because the offence is non-bailable and cognizable.
-Neither should arrest be made in a routine, casual and cavalier manner or on a mere allegation of commission of an offence made against a person.
-Arrest should only be made after reasonable satisfaction reached after due investigation as to the genuineness of the allegation.
+Prasad held that no arrest should be made only because the offense is non-bailable and cognizable.
+Neither should arrest be made in a routine, casual, and cavalier manner or on a mere allegation of commission of an offense made against a person.
+Arrest should only be made after a reasonable satisfaction is reached after due investigation as to the genuineness of the allegation.
 The Honorable Court discussed Sec.
-41(1) of Cr.P.C. in great detail, and emphasized that for making arrest the police must be satisfied that all the conditions set out in the provision are met.
+41(1) of Cr.P.C. in great detail and emphasized that for making an arrest the police must be satisfied that all the conditions set out in the provision are met.
 The Honorable Court also condemned the mechanical manner in which the police give reasons for remand, reproduce the reasons in every case, and the casual manner in which the magistrates grant it.

 In Vishwa Lochan Madan v.
-Union of India [(2014) 7 SCC 707], a bench led by Prasad held that fatwas and shariat court decisions were not legally enforceable.
+Union of India [(2014) 7 SCC 707], a bench led by Prasad held that fatwas and Shariat court decisions were not legally enforceable.

 In the case concerning attacks in the city of Mumbai on 26 November 2011; Mohd.
 Ajmal Amir Kasab v.
 State of Maharashtra [(2012) 9 SCC 1], Prasad affirmed that the conspiracy for the terrorist activity was hatched certainly in Pakistan while carving out an exception for the settled principle of ‘certain probability’ in criminal jurisprudence.

 In Nandlal Wasudeo Badwaik v.
 Lata Nandlal Badwaik and Anr.
 (2014) 2 SCC 576), Prasad authored that when there is a conflict between a conclusive proof envisaged under law and a proof based on scientific advancement accepted by the world community to be correct, the latter must prevail over the former.